By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law

 Many health professionals, when confronted by an investigator, who will usually call at a very inconvenient time (to catch you by surprise) and will usually flash a badge (to intimidate you), will refuse to acknowledge the seriousness of the matter and will fall for the bait to “tell their side of the story.”
 This can be fatal to your defense and fatal to your license.

 In the absence of a statement by the suspect (in this case, let’s assume this is YOU), the government may have a very difficult time of proving that you have committed any offense.
 It may have other witnesses (who may not be around at the time of any hearing or trial).
 It may have a lot of physical evidence or documents.
 But it may be impossible for the government investigators to make any link between you and the evidence, unless you help the investigators do this.
-You would be surprised at how many nurses believe that they can just talk their way out of the situation; in reality, they are just giving evidence that is used to make the case against them.
+You would be surprised at how many health professionals believe that they can just talk their way out of the situation; in reality, they are just giving evidence that is used to make the case against them.